Beast-East/RandomMessageDiscordBot/README.md

 This Discord bot can select a random message from a text channel's history and send it.
 The selection proccess takes into account the configuration of the guild, like select messages including attachments or urls or not.

 ## Features
-- **Command Handling**: Processes user commands and performs actions accordingly.
-- **Server Configuration**: Allows server-specific settings for the bot's selection of random messages(urls, attachments).
 - **Random Messages**: Selects a random message based on the target text channel's entire history and sends it there($targetchat must be called first for it to work).
+- **Random Message Configuration**: Allows server-specific settings for the bot's selection of random messages(urls, attachments).

 ## Installation
 To install and run this bot on your server, follow these steps: